5 Tips for Becoming Healthier as a Family

 Provide healthy food choices

-Put a bowl of washed fruit on the table where it's easy to see and grab.
-And shop smart at the grocery store—eating healthy is easier when foods like chips and candy aren't in your pantry.
+For example, you can put a bowl of washed fruit on the table where it's easy to see and grab.
+Eating healthy is also a lot easier when foods like chips and candy aren't in your pantry.
 Spend time looking over your weekly grocery list and either eliminate or substitute unhealthy food choices.

 Gather in the kitchen and around the table